 These guides will usually let you know which chemical substances should be used for cleaning and which ones shouldn’t.
 Following the manufacturer’s instructions will help keep your furniture looking fresh and new potentially years down the road.

-Every textile and leather type has different means of cleaning and care.
+Every textile and leather type has different means of bond cleaning and care.
 Failing to understand and follow the instructions can lead to costly repairs down the road.

 2. Applying the Wrong Cleaning Products